Welcome to the Liriodendron Mansion

-Liriodendron... designed in 1897 by Baltimore architects Wyatt & Nolting, was the summer residence of Dr. Howard Kelly, one of the "Big Four" physicians of Johns Hopkins Hospital.
+The historic Liriodendron mansion, built in 1898, was the summer residence of Dr. Howard A. Kelly, one of the four founding physicians of Johns Hopkins Hospital.